DHBW-sWIm/plugin-template-16/README.md

 ## How to deploy?

-* Create a ZIP archive of the `/source` folder and name it according to your app (in this tutorial "testmodule").
+* Create a ZIP archive of the `/source` folder and name it according to your app (in this tutorial "newname").

 * Login in to [our Moodle instance](https://moodle.ganymed.me), navigate to the Management of Moodle and select the Option to install a new plugin.